NTaylorMullen/EndGate/README.md

 ## Contributing
 EndGate was built with the intent of providing room to have many contributions.
 With this goal in mind I have created base classes for much of the EndGate framework which can be derived from to create new and exciting features.

 If you're looking to contribute to EndGate feel free to comment on an existing Issue (if you'd like to contribute the work for it) OR create a new issue with your suggested contribution.
-If you'd like to speak to me in person or just hang out, always feel welcome to come join me in the [EndGate room] (https://jabbr.net/#/rooms/EndGate) on [JabbR] (https://jabbr.net).

 #### Looking to contribute but need a few ideas?